KawalpreetDeol/machinery-failure-prediction/README.md

 - `test_FD004.txt`: Test data for the FD004 scenario.
 - `RUL_FD004.txt`: Remaining Useful Life for the test data in the FD004 scenario.

+### Citation
+`Saxena, A., Goebel, K., Simon, D., & Eklund, N. (2008).
+"Damage Propagation Modeling for Aircraft Engine Run-to-Failure Simulation."
+In Proceedings of the 1st International Conference on Prognostics and Health Management (PHM08), Denver, CO, October 2008.`

 ## Data Tables
 Each file contains multiple columns representing various operational settings and sensor measurements over time for multiple engines: